ENJOY A QUARTER CENTURY OF STORIES FROM SPORT KILT’S FOUNDER, JAMES ANSITE.

 I GOT TO HANG WITH MY HERO.

 We did a photoshoot with Rowdy Roddy Piper and “Mean” Gene Okerlund in a backyard wrestling ring in Simi Valley.
-Seeing Roddy put on the Sport Kilt we made for him was surreal, and I got to tumble around on the mat taking pictures while he was in full Piper mode, yelling and taunting me the whole time.
+Seeing Roddy put on the Sport Kilt we made for him was surreal.
+He was actually super quiet and soft-spoken until the cameras started rolling, at which point his Rowdy alter ego was fully activated and he taunted me the whole time from the mat.
 It was a blast.
+When I asked him why he wears a black kilt, he said with a straight face, “because all my friends are dead.”
+We were saddened to learn of his too-soon passing in 2015.
+RIP Roddy!

 “WOW, WHAT A COOL NAME – POST!”